milosgajdos/distribution/docs/content/spec/auth/jwt.md

 ---
 title: "Token Authentication Implementation"
-description: "Describe the reference implementation of the Distribution Registry v2 authentication schema"
+description: "Describe the reference implementation of the Distribution v2 authentication schema"
 keywords: registry, on-prem, images, tags, repository, distribution, JWT authentication, advanced
 ---

-# Distribution Registry v2 Bearer token specification
+# Distribution v2 Bearer token specification

-This specification covers the `distribution/distribution` implementation of the v2 Registry's authentication schema.
+This specification covers the `distribution/distribution` implementation of the v2 authentication schema.
 Specifically, it describes the JSON Web Token schema that `distribution/distribution` has adopted to implement the client-opaque Bearer token issued by an authentication service and understood by the registry.